kmbeck/5e_scifi_rules/core_book.md

   * Can be Small or Medium
     * If small, 100-200 lbs, 2-3' tall
     * If medium, 300-500 lbs 4-7' tall
+  * Speed - Choose one of the following
+    * 35ft
+    * 30ft + climbing 10ft* - I chose this one
+    * 30ft w/ adv on dex when jumping
+    * 25ft w/o difficult terrain penalty
   * Droids will Overload if they take too much lightning damage (see Overloading)

 ##### Overloading
   * Dealing >= 50% of a droid's max HP in a single round will cause it to Overload.
 This will incapacitate the droid until the start of the creature's turn who caused it to Overload.

 ##### Downed Rules
   * When a droid goes down, they do not need to roll death throws.
-They can still suffer from instant death as normal.
+If they reach -HP greater than their max HP, they are irrepirably destroyed, and cannot be repaired.
   * All damage taken after reaching 0 HP, including damage from the initial hit that downs the droid, must be healed before the droid can regain consciousness.

+##### Instant Recharge
+  * Droids cannot use Vitality Stimulants.
+Instead twice per long rest, and once per encounter, they can spend a full action to get an immediate short rest.

 ##### Repairing
   * Droids cannot be healed using Vitality Stimulants, healing spells, or Healing Stimulants.
 They must be healed using Repair Kits, or by certain magical spells: